Welcome to our Homes!

 Trek from Bride Brook to Plants Dam Road to find the 18th century gambrel-roofed Samuel Smith Farmstead and check out how local farmers worked the land in our infant nation.

-Then follow Society Road to Thomas Avery’s 1845 Greek Revival home, now Smith – Harris House.
+Then follow Society Road to the Brookside Farm Museum with Thomas Avery’s 1845 Greek Revival home, now the Smith–Harris House.
 Have a picnic and imagine living here when the surrounding 300 acres of library, sports fields, and schools was Brookside Farm.

 All houses are open in summer and for special events throughout the year.
 Details can be found at the links below or in the Calendar of Events on DiscoverEastLyme.com.
 And welcome to our homes!